- Our Farm

 Our Farm Stand

-As organic farmers, we rotate our berry patch every year to foil the fungal diseases that build up in the soil.
+As organic farmers, we rotate our strawberry patch every year to foil the fungal diseases that build up in the soil.
 Once we’ve planted a patch into berries, we won’t grow berries on that same ground for at least 4 years.
 (Conventional growers fumigate their fields every year to kill these pathogens.)
-For 2013 we’ll grow about 3 acres of Albion and Seascape strawberries in the field directly behind the farmstand.
+For 2014 we’ll grow about 3 acres of Albion strawberries in the field behind the Redman House.
 We expect to have strawberries from late March or early April to October.

 We are mainly a CSA farm (people get a box of produce from the farm every week at pick-up locations from Carmel to Palo Alto.
 If you’re interested in becoming a CSA member you can sign up here.)
 So, we need to grow a very wide variety of vegetables and fruits to be able to provide a diverse selection for our customers.
 That means that we have a wide variety of vegetables available at the farmstand too.
 Here are some of the vegetables that we grow: artichokes, beans (green, yellow, romano), beets (red, gold, chioggia), bok choy, braising mix, broccoli, butternut squash, cabbage (green, red, and savoy), carrots, cauliflower (white, purple and orange), celery, chard (red, green, gold), cilantro, collards, dill, fennel, green onions, kale (green, lacinato, red russian), leeks, lettuce (red and green leaf, red and green butter, little gem, romaine), mei quin choi, potatoes (red, gold, purple, fingerling), pumpkins (jack o’lantern, rouge vif d’etampes, sugar pie), onions, peppers, radishes, romanesco, salad mix, spinach, summer squash (cousa, three colors of patty pan, yellow crookneck, zucchini), tomatoes, turnips, and winter squash (many interesting types).
 I may have left some things out.